by John Michalak

 Psalm 27:1, 3

 To watch the news is to live in fear.
 Local news reports on the latest violence in your neighborhood.
 National news speaks of the latest bombings and threats of war.
-In an election year, you’re prodded with the fear of who might become President and what this could mean for your future.

 Who could blame you for hiding under the covers, paralyzed by this world so out of control?